 Of course with a brand new machine, I need to break it in with an awesome ice cream flavor.

-Technically the first thing I ever churned in it was watermelon sorbet used in my watermelon sorbet floats.
+Technically the first thing I ever churned in it was watermelon sorbet for floats.

 Second flavor was a watermelon ice cream which I had mixed feelings on taste wise.